liamhaller/surveyexplorer/README.md

 </table>
 </div>

-The same syntax applies to the `single_freq` function to plot frequencies of the question optionally partitioned by subgroups.
+The same syntax can be applied to the `single_freq` function to plot frequencies of the question optionally partitioned by subgroups.

 ``` r